Is Companies House still operating as normal?

 Companies House is following Public Health England advice and as such, is subject to certain limitations as staff work from home:

-- The contact centre is closed, so you cannot call – you can email on [email protected] but do not expect a speedy reply.
+- The contact centre is closed, so you cannot call – you can email on [email protected] and replies are usually received within 48 hours.

 - Paper filings can still be sent to Cardiff, but there is likely to be a delay in processing times.
-We expect that a substantial backlog will form fairly quickly.
+Most filings are processed within a week, but there is potential for more significant delay.
 Please bear this in mind in particular for:

 - capital reductions - the filing cannot be made online and is not effective until accepted by Companies House; and

-- registration of charges - if the filing is rejected it may not be filed within the 21-day limit.
+- registration of charges - if the filing is rejected it may not be filed within the 21-day limit (although the time limit has been temporarily extended to 31 days).

-If companies are not able to file their accounts in time, they can apply online for a three-month extension.
-This must be done by the filing deadline; late filings will generate automatic fines as normal.
+The Corporate Insolvency and Governance Act 2020 gave all companies an automatic three month extension to their accounts filing period.
+Accounts must be filed by the new filing deadline; late filings will generate automatic fines as normal.

 Please do not hesitate to contact us if you have any queries or would like any assistance in this regard.

-HMRC Guidance – Stamping of Documents for Stamp Duty Purposes during Covid-19
+HMRC Guidance – Signing and Stamping of Documents for Stamp Duty Purposes during Covid-19

 HMRC is trying to allow as many as possible of its staff to work from home rather than travelling to offices on public transport.